MicrosoftDocs/SupportArticles-docs/support/sales-copilot/crm-permissions-and-configurations/missing-record-update-edit-access.md

 ## Symptoms

-When trying to update a CRM record from the [Copilot for Sales add-in for Outlook](/microsoft-sales-copilot/use-sales-copilot-outlook), the following error message is displayed:
+When a user tries to update a CRM record from the [Copilot for Sales add-in for Outlook](/microsoft-sales-copilot/use-sales-copilot-outlook), the following error message is displayed:

 > To update Salesforce, ask for edit access for this record.